 -

-- Try ghee or compound herb oil
+No Butter?- Try ghee or compound herb oil

 - Still gives that rich finish